-Background: 3D scanners used to obtain the three dimensional (3D) shapes of body parts offering an alternative to the traditional custom techniques such as casting with a variety of potential advantages.
-However, 3D scanners are normally very expensive and not affordable and accessible for most orthotists and prosthetists especially in the developing countries.
-Therefore, the aim of this study was to evaluate the validity and reliability of a low-cost handheld and affordable 3D scanner (3Dsystems, sense) for use in orthotics and prosthetics.
+Background: 3D scanners are used to obtain three-dimensional (3D) shapes of body parts, offering an alternative to conventional techniques such as casting and a variety of potential advantages.
+However, 3D scanners are usually very expensive and not affordable and accessible for most orthotists and prosthetists, especially in developing countries.
+Therefore, this study aimed to evaluate the validity and reliability of a low-cost handheld and affordable 3D scanner (3Dsystems, ‘sense’) for use in orthotics and prosthetics.

-Methods: The validity and reliability of the 3D Sense scanner was assessed through the repeated scanning and measurements of the predefined circumferences of the stumps of 4 transtibial amputees and 8 body cast models.
-Two assessors performed digital scanning and tape measurements in 2 different days, each consisting three trials per condition/day.
-Reliability of the 3D sense scanner was assessed by investigating between trials, assessors and day’s reliability using Intraclass Correlation Coefficients.
-Standard error of measurement (SEM) were also calculated to assess measurement error.
-Validity of the 3D sense scanner was assessed using correlation analysis, mean percentage error (the mean differences between scanner and tape measures) and Bland-Altman statistics.
+Methods: The validity and reliability of the 3D Sense scanner were assessed through repeated scanning and measurement of the predefined circumferences of the stumps of four transtibial amputees and 8 body cast models.
+Two assessors performed digital scanning and tape measurement on two different days, each consisting of three trials per condition/day.
+The reliability of the 3D sense scanner was assessed by investigating between trials, the assessors, and day reliability using Intraclass Correlation Coefficients.
+The standard error of measurement (SEM) was also calculated to assess measurement error.
+The validity of the 3D sense scanner was assessed using correlation analysis, mean percentage error (the mean differences between scanner and tape measure), and Bland-Altman statistics.

-Results: The 3D Sense scanner provides stumps and body cast models measurements with similar reliability to the tape measurement.
+Results: The 3D Sense scanner provides stumps and body cast model measurements with similar reliability to the tape measure.
 Reliability coefficients for the 3D scanner are relatively high (ICC).
-The ICCs all are near 1.0 and SEMs all are ranging from 0.06 to 0.10.
-The 3D Sense scanner demonstrated an excellent validity.
-There were a significant positive correlations between the 3D scanner and tape measures for both stumps and body cast models measurements (r > 0.850; p < 0.0001).
-The measurement error between the 3D scanner and tape is very low as indicated by mean differences close to zero.
+The ICCs all are near 1.0 and SEMs all range from 0.06 to 0.10.
+The 3D Sense scanner demonstrated excellent validity.
+There was a significant positive correlation between the 3D scanner and tape measure for both stumps and body cast models measurements (r > 0.850; p < 0.0001).
+The measurement error between the 3D scanner and tape measure is very low as indicated by mean differences close to zero.

-Conclusions: This study introduces a low-cost handheld and affordable 3D scanner which proven to be a valid and reliable clinical tool in orthotics and prosthetics.
-This 3D scanner would have enormous and powerful clinical applicability resulting in valid and reliable digital information of body segments for computer-aided design of orthotics and prosthetics.
+Conclusions: This study introduces a low-cost handheld and affordable 3D scanner, which has proven to be a valid and reliable clinical tool in orthotics and prosthetics.
+This 3D scanner would have extensive and powerful clinical applicability resulting in valid and reliable digital information of body segments for computer-aided design (CAD) of orthotics and prosthetics.